jimbaker/tagstr/tutorial.rst

 2. Quote its result with ``shlex.quote``
 3. Interpolate, in this case by adding it to the ``command`` list in the above code

-This evaluation of the tag string then results in some arbitrary value -- in this case a ``str`` -- which can then be used by some API, in this case ``subprocess.run``.
+This implicit evaluation of the tag string, by calling the ``sh`` tag function, then results in some arbitrary value -- in this case a ``str`` -- which can then be used by some API, in this case ``subprocess.run``.

-.. note:: Tag functions should not have visible side effects
+.. note:: Tag functions should not have visible side effects.

     It is a best practice for the evaluation of the tag string to not have any visible side effects, such as actually running this command.

-    However, it can be a good idea to memoize, or do other processing to support this evaluation.
+However, it can be a good idea to memoize, or perform some other processing, to support this evaluation.
+More about this in a later section on compiling the ``html`` tag.

 `html` tag
 ----------